On Levine's notorious hat puzzle: Computing the Performance of 2-Player Strategy

-Case 1: Both players are monochromatic to same odd position.
-By `monochromatic up to an odd position $2n+1$' we mean that a player has either all W or all B up to position $2n+1$ but not up to position $2n+3$.
+Case 1: Both players are mono\-chromatic to the same odd position.
+By ``mono\-chromatic up to an odd position $2\ell +1$,'' we mean that a player has either all W or all B up to position $2\ell +1$ but not up to position $2\ell+3$.

-Case 1(a): Both players start W and have W hats up to position $2n+1$ but not to position $2n+3$, for some integer $n$.
-The probability of winning conditioned on this is given by the Table~\ref{Table:1a}, which shows hats in position $2n+1$, $2n+2$ and $2n+3$ for both players:
+Case 1(a): Both players start with B and have B hats up to position $2\ell+1$ but not to position $2\ell+3$, for some integer $\ell$.
+The probability of winning conditioned on this is given in Table~\ref{Table:1a}, which shows hats in positions $2\ell+1$, $2\ell+2$, and $2\ell+3$ for both players.

-The probability of this case occurring and the players winning is:
+The probability of this case occurring and the players' winning is

-which we can simplify by summing the geometric series to obtain:
+which we can simplify by summing the geometric series to obtain

-Case 1(b): Both players start B and have B hats up to position $2n+1$ but not to position $2n+3$, for some integer $n$.
-The probability of winning conditioned on this is given by Table~\ref{Table:1b}, which shows hats in position $2n+1$, $2n+2$ and $2n+3$:
+Case 1(b): Both players start with W and have W hats up to position $2\ell+1$ but not to position $2\ell+3$, for some integer $\ell$.
+The probability of winning conditioned on this is given in Table~\ref{Table:1b}, which shows hats in positions $2\ell+1$, $2\ell+2$, and $2\ell+3$.

-The probability of this case occurring and the players winning is:
+The probability of this case occurring and the players' winning is

-which simplifies to:
+which simplifies to

-Case 1(c): One player starts W and the other starts B, or vice versa, and both are monochrome to the same odd position.
+Case 1(c): One player starts W and the other starts B, or vice versa, and both are monochromatic to the same odd position.

-The probability of this case occurring and the players winning is:
+The probability of this case occurring and the players' winning is

-which simplifies to:
+which simplifies to

-Finally, notice that the roles of the two players could be interchanged here so we double the above probability to get:
+Finally, notice that the roles of the two players could be interchanged here, so we double the above probability to get

 Case 2: Players are monochromatic to different odd positions.